 Acute neck pain is discomfort that occurs suddenly within the region of the cervical vertebrae, the seven vertebrae that form the upper spine.
-This is different from chronic neck pain, which usually is defined as pain that lasts longer than three months.
-Acute pain normally can be attributed to a muscle strain or ligament sprain, damage caused by events like a car accident, or sleeping with your head in an awkward position.
+This is different from chronic neck pain, which is usually defined as pain that lasts longer than three months.
+Acute pain can often be attributed to a muscle strain or ligament sprain, damage caused by events like a car accident or even something as minor as stiffness from sleeping in a strange position.

-Injuries that cause acute neck pain normally will heal over time.
-Your physician may suggest several methods to manage the pain while you heal:
+Minor injuries that cause acute neck pain normally heal over time, but it is still recommended to see a medical professional about symptoms that last more than a week.
+Your physician may suggest methods such as the following to manage the pain while you heal:

-- Over-the-counter pain medicine like acetaminophen or ibuprofen
+- Taking over-the-counter pain medicine like acetaminophen or ibuprofen

 Occasionally, acute neck pain can be an early sign of a more serious condition within the cervical spine.
-The first acute twinge of a pinched nerve or a herniated disc can develop into chronic neck pain if left untreated.
-That’s why it’s important to consult your physician if you suspect your neck pain may be caused by something other than the routine muscle stiffness we all experience now and then.
+Radiating symptoms like tingling in the arms and hands can be indications of nerve compression and can develop into chronic neck pain if left untreated.
+That’s why it’s important to consult your physician if you suspect your neck pain may be caused by something more serious like a degenerative spine condition.

 If your acute neck pain leads to the diagnosis of a spine condition and conservative treatment does not bring relief for debilitating symptoms, surgery will be considered.
 Surgery is seen as a last-resort treatment because of the highly invasive nature of traditional open neck and back procedures.
 The large incision required by a surgeon to access the spine and decompress a nerve typically involves a long recovery time to fully heal.